Aliases for S100P Gene

 GeneCards Summary for S100P Gene

 S100P (S100 Calcium Binding Protein P) is a Protein Coding gene.
-Diseases associated with S100P include prostate cancer and parachordoma.
+Diseases associated with S100P include parachordoma and prostate cancer.
 Among its related pathways are Ca, cAMP and Lipid Signaling and Gastric cancer network 1.
 GO annotations related to this gene include calcium ion binding and calcium-dependent protein binding.
 An important paralog of this gene is S100A6.

 UniProtKB/Swiss-Prot for S100P Gene